-The Children’s Museum has fun and learning planned throughout the year, even when the kids are out of school!
-Each camp day has a science theme and is packed with scientific investigation, experiments, crafts, and educational games all in the safe and educational environment of our museum.
+Keep your children entertained and educated, even when they are on vacation from school!
+The Children’s Museum has fun and learning planned for several vacation days this school year.
+Each camp day has a theme and is packed with scientific investigation, experiments, crafts, and educational games all in the safe and educational environment of our museum.
 Of course, there’s plenty of time to explore our hands-on, interactive exhibits, see one of our amazing planetarium shows, and have an up-close encounter with a live animal.

 *Please Note: An up-to-date health form is

 Join us for a fun and interactive experience to remember!

 Experienced staff * State licensed * Safe and positive environment

 VACATION SCIENCE CAMP IS FOR CHILDREN GRADES 1– 6.

 Have a blast learning about mammals for the day.
 Campers will have a chance to interact with many of our mammals including our chinchilla, guinea pigs, rabbits and ferrets.

 April 9: Inventor’s Workshop

 Join us for a day full of hands-on inventing activities including creating your own balancing paper robot.